nxadm/rakudo-pkg/README.md

   Beware that 32-bit rakudo binaries (i386) are not JIT enabled (upstream).

-You'll have to add /opt/rakudo/bin to your PATH.
-Add this to your .bashrc (or corresponding environment script for other shells):
+**You'll have to add ~/.perl6/bin and /opt/rakudo-pkg/bin to your PATH.
+Add this to your .profile, .bash_profile or the corresponding environment script for other shells)**:

 ```
+PATH=~/bin/.perl6:/opt/rakudo-pkg/bin
-export PATH=/opt/rakudo/bin:$PATH
+export PATH
 ```

-## Install the Zef Module Manager and modules
+## Install the Zef Module Manager as a non-root user
-In /opt/rakudo/bin you'll find two additional scripts to install the Zef Perl 6 module
-manager:
+The installation supplies a working Zef *root* installation (/opt/rakudo-pkg/bin/zef).
+For regulars users, Rakudo takes a different approach to many other languages (including Perl 5) as it installs modules in the home diretory.
+A script is supplied to install zef as a user, so you can choose to use the local or the global zef setup to install modules:

 ```
-install_zef_as_user: install it in ~/.perl6
+install_zef_as_user: install Zef as ~/.perl6/bin/zef
-install_zef_as_root: install it in /opt/rakudo as root (use sudo)
 ```

-You'll need to add the bin directories to your PATH (as the scripts will print).

 ## Support for the Windows Subsystem for Linux
 If you're using the Windows Subsystem for Linux (aka Ubuntu on Windows 10), you